-It’s the car marque of dreams (and Hollywood folklore): Aston Martin cars have been super-cool ever since James Bond fired up an Aston Martin DB5 in Goldfinger.
+It’s the car marque of dreams (and Hollywood folklore): Aston Martin cars have been super-cool ever since James Bond first fired up an Aston Martin DB5 in Goldfinger.
 While Britain’s top spy has also driven an Aston Martin DBS, an Aston Martin V12 Vanquish and even the Aston Martin DB10 (made specially for Spectre) he’s so far yet to drive Aston Martin’s latest super car, the DB11.

 For a start, I’d never driven a car that roared before.